Ministry of Magic: Dolores Umbridge

-Dolores Jane Umbridge was the Defence Against the Dark Arts teacher during Harry Potter's fifth year, the Senior Undersecretary to the Minister of Magic, and the main antagonist in Harry Potter and the Order of the Phoenix.
-She is a short, squat woman described as resembling a large pale toad, with "short, curly, mouse-brown hair".
-She speaks with a quiet, childish, high-pitched voice, and loves kittens, chocolate cakes, biscuits, tea and other related paraphernalia, decorating her surroundings in the same manner.
-She has a tendency to speak to people she feels are her lessers in a very condescending tone, as if they are simpletons or very young children.
-Besides Voldemort, she is the only other character in the series to leave a lasting scar on Harry's body.
+Dolores Umbridge is a short, squat woman described as resembling a large pale toad, with "short, curly, mouse-brown hair".
+She speaks with a quiet, childish, high-pitched voice.
+She has a tendency to speak to people as if they are simpletons or very young children, without having demonstrated any magical abilities to back up her superiority claims.
+Umbridge becomes the Defence Against the Dark Arts professor during Harry's fifth year.
+Before that, Umbridge acted as Senior Undersecretary to the Minister of Magic, Cornelius Fudge.

+Umbridge demonstrates incredible incompetence by refusing to teach the practical component of the class for political reasons.
+Fudge later appoints Umbridge as "Hogwarts High Inquisitor", a role which is solely symbolic, as Umbridge is unable to evict a fellow professor from Hogwarts Castle, merely dictating numerous rules and harassing the staff.
+She also lacks the ability to manufacture a truth potion, and falsely believes that Albus Dumbledore seeks a political coup against Minister for Magic Fudge.

+During the events of Deathly Hallows, Umbridge adopts a new title: Head of the "Muggle-Born Registration Commission", from 1997–1998.
+This Commission conducted unethical trials against "muggle-born" witches and wizards before being disbanded by Interim Minister for Magic Kingsley Shacklebolt.

+Rowling has confirmed via the fan site PotterMore that Umbridge is canonically placed in Azkaban, the Wizarding Prison, after the fall of Voldemort's corrupt Ministry.
+The trial of which, was not seen until "Harry Potter and the battle at the ministry" at Epic Universe.
+Fans of the Harry Potter series typically detest Umbridge because of her egregious conduct throughout the books and movies.

 Percy Weasley

-Percy Ignatius Weasley is the third son of Arthur and Molly Weasley.
+Percy Weasley is the third son of Arthur and Molly Weasley.
 In direct contrast to his brothers, he is a stickler for rules and often pompous due to his love of authority, though he does have good intentions at heart.
-When readers first meet Percy in Harry Potter and the Philosopher's Stone, he is a Gryffindor prefect, and in Harry Potter and the Prisoner of Azkaban, he becomes Head Boy, much to his mother's delight.
+When readers first meet Percy in Philosopher's Stone, he is a Gryffindor prefect, and in Prisoner of Azkaban, he becomes Head Boy.
 In both these circumstances, he becomes physically attached to his badge, wanting to polish it and wear it even when out of school.
-In Harry Potter and the Chamber of Secrets, Percy secretly has a girlfriend – Ravenclaw prefect Penelope Clearwater.
-Academically a high-performing student, Percy received twelve OWLs and twelve NEWTs.
-When he finished school, this academic distinction plus his having served as Head Boy secured him a job in the Ministry in Harry Potter and the Goblet of Fire.
-His immediate supervisor is Barty Crouch Sr.; Percy somewhat idolises Mr Crouch, but Crouch never seems to remember Percy's name, calling him "Weatherby."
-When Crouch is ill, Percy replaces him as a judge in the second Triwizard Tournament task.
-He gave up his family time for a better position as an assistant to the Minister for Magic.
+Percy is an academically high-performing student.
+When he finishes school, this academic distinction plus his having served as Head Boy secures him a job in the Ministry in Goblet of Fire.
+Percy somewhat idolises his immediate supervisor, Barty Crouch Sr. When Crouch is ill, Percy replaces him as a judge in the second Triwizard Tournament task.